yashrajnayak/kaun-banega-developer/README.md

 ## Overview

 Kaun Banega Developer (Who Wants to Be a Developer) is an interactive quiz game inspired by the classic TV show format, but focused on Git, GitHub, and GitHub Copilot knowledge.
-Test your developer skills and knowledge while earning GitHub stickers in a fun, engaging format!

 ## Features

 - 15 progressively difficult questions about Git, GitHub, and GitHub Copilot
-- Win up to 10,000 GitHub stickers (virtual, for fun only)
+- Win up to 10,000 stickers (virtual, for fun only)
 - Four powerful lifelines to help when you're stuck
 - Safe levels to secure your winnings
 - GitHub account integration